koreangaymer/maple-bot/README.md

 Hello!

+I have made a discord bot to help myself figure out discord.js library.

 This bot can help figure out when ursus starts for KMS and is a starforce calculator.